James Smith (boxer): Final years

-He returned to the ring for a few months.
-He took on Brazilian contender Adilson "Maguila" Rodrigues in São Paulo, losing by split decision.
+Smith returned to the ring for a few months, taking on Brazilian contender Adilson "Maguila" Rodrigues in São Paulo and losing by split decision.

-In 1989, now aged 36, he took on the Jamaican-Canadian Donovan (Razor) Ruddock.
-Ruddock won by knockout in the 7th round.
-Smith announced his retirement after the loss and said he would now pursue politics.
+In 1989, now aged 36, he took on the Jamaican-Canadian Razor Ruddock.
+Ruddock won by knockout in the 7th round and Smith announced his retirement afterwards, declaring he would pursue politics.

-Smith was back in the ring only two months later, KOing journeyman Calvin Jones and followed up with three more knockouts before being matched with former victim Mike Weaver in a battle of hard hitting ex-champs.
-This time, Smith was resigned to having to win a dull 12 round points decision over Weaver, although he did score a knockdown in a brief moment of excitement.
-He also earned the WBA Americas belt, and a world ranking.
+Smith was back in the ring only two months later, knocking out journeyman Calvin Jones, followed by three more knockouts before being matched with former victim Mike Weaver in a battle of hard hitting ex-champs.
+This time, Smith was resigned to having to win a dull 12-round points decision over Weaver, although he did score a knockdown in a brief moment of excitement.
+He also earned the WBA Americas belt and a world ranking.

-After a year layoff he was back, now aged 38, and scored six knockouts, including a notable 8-round knockout of the cement-skulled journeyman Everett (Bigfoot) Martin (who had just taken George Foreman the distance), and a first-round knockout of equally hard hitting ex-contender Jeff Sims.
+After a year-long layoff he was back, now aged 38, and scored six knockouts.
+Achievements included a notable 8-round knockout of the cement-skulled journeyman Everett "Bigfoot" Martin (who had just taken George Foreman the distance) and a first-round knockout of Jeff Sims.

-However, he lost his world ranking and all his momentum in November 1991 when he dropped a shocking 10-round decision to club fighter Levi Billups who had a patchy 15–5 record.
+Smith lost his world ranking and all his momentum in November 1991 when he dropped a shocking 10-round decision to club fighter Levi Billups who had a patchy 15–5 record.
 Smith looked under-prepared as he was banged around and generally outhustled by Billups.
-He rallied to knock down the underdog in the 9th; however, it was too little too late.
+Smith rallied to knock down the underdog in the 9th; however, it was too little too late.

 Still active in 1992, now aged 39 and with a 33–9–1 record, Smith regained some credibility with a 10-round decision over Mark Wills.
 His old agitator Don King gave him another opportunity on one of his undercards and matched him with warhorse Greg Page, in a battle of two ex-champs.
-In the opening round Bonecrusher tried to rush Page as he had done Witherspoon, however he was decked himself for his efforts, and was outpunched by Page over the 10 round distance.
+In the opening round, Bonecrusher tried to rush Page as he had done Witherspoon; however, Smith was decked for his efforts and outpunched by Page over the 10 round distance.